-Breeding Beef Market Beef Bucket Calf Feeder Calf Breeding Sheep Market Lamb Market Goat Breeding Doe (goat) Dairy Goat Swine Horse Rabbit
+Breeding Beef Market Beef Bucket Calf Feeder Calf Breeding Sheep Market Lamb Market Goat Breeding Doe (goat) Dairy Goat Swine Horse Rabbit Dairy Cattle

-All market beef animals are required to have an official EID, 4-H or FFA ear tag.
-Breeding beef must have a Tattoo and provide a copy of registration papers with the ID sheets.
-Sheep and Meat Goats need a Scrapies tag.
-Swine must have notch number for both ears (universal system).
+Market beef animals are required to have an official EID, 4-H or FFA ear tag.

+Registered Breeding beef must have a Tattoo and provide a copy of registration papers with the ID sheets.

+Commercial Breeding beef can have an EID ear tag or a Tattoo.

+Swine must have an ear tag obtained from the Extension office.
+Ear notches no longer required for county or state.

+Sheep and Meat Goats need a Scrappies tag

 Rabbits are to have a permanent ID number or name in their ear.

-Ear Tags are available at the Extension Office and must be in place by June 15th for sheep, goat and beef projects.
+Ear Tags are available at the Extension Office and must be in place by June 14th for all livestock.
+Clay County also requires a paper ID sheet.